SSWConsulting/SSW.Rules.Content/rules/brainstorming-idea-farming/rule.md

 ---
 type: rule
-title: Do you know how to farm Brainstorming ideas?
+title: Pre event - Do you know how to farm Brainstorming ideas?
 uri: brainstorming-idea-farming
 authors:
   - title: Adam Cogan